Liverpool is a city with a BIG personality.

 WHERE TO STAY IN LIVERPOOL

 There are plenty of places to stay in Liverpool to suit every budget and taste.
 My top tip would be to book in advance if you want the pick of the accommodation options as places get full, particularly on weekends.
 Check out this guide if you’re after a hotel with a spa or a pool in Liverpool City Centre.
-You can also have a search for other accommodation options here and here too.
+You can also have a search for other accommodation options and compare prices on Booking.com, Hotels.com and Expedia too.
 Don’t forget to check the reviews on TripAdvisor before you book!

 NEED MORE LIVERPOOL INSPIRATION?
 CHECK OUT THIS VIDEO

 EVEN MORE FUN THINGS TO DO IN LIVERPOOL

 Looking for even more fun things to do in Liverpool?
 You can browse and book all available tours and activities using the city guide link below.